epam/mriviewer/README.md

 ## Motivation

-Med3Web can be used in a medical center with diagnostic equipment.
+MRI Viewer can be used in a medical center with diagnostic equipment.

 - ⚡️ MRI and CT scanning results can be viewed in any computer (inside the medical office and in the client home)
 - 💡 Qualified medical personnel can provide diagnosis or conclusion based on provided visualization.